-There’s an old saying: “Little potatoes have big eyes.”
+There’s a saying: “Little potatoes have big eyes.”
 Your 3-year-old is watching everything around her, including details you might have never noticed.
 And including you.
 Is it okay to let her see you naked around the house?
 That’s up to you.
 Experts generally think it’s harmless until your child reaches an age where she seems uncomfortable about it — showing she’s beginning to understand social rules.

-Your preschooler has an incredible eye and ear for details.
+Your preschooler has an incredible and ear for details.
 Because he’s learning about so many new things and experiences, he’s attuned to sounds, colors, relative sizes, and movements that you probably tune out.
 Don’t be surprised to hear him referring to “the clock that ticks” or “the mailman’s blue hat.”

 Your child is also drawing relationships between things that share similar characteristics he’s noticed: “Hey, Mister McGregor in Peter Rabbit has a beard and Santa Claus has a beard and Grandpa has a beard!”

 Read to know about the best baby safety products HERE

 This acute attention to detail explains why preschoolers are quick to observe changes (and often demand you right them to their former state), like rearranged furniture, a new haircut, or a ripped page in a book.

 Is it okay to be naked around your 2-year-old?
 In a word, yes.
 Families choose to handle nudity in different ways, though.
 Your child is beginning to understand that his body is his own.
 If you’re comfortable in your birthday suit, your child is likely to develop a similar comfort level about his body.
 If you prefer to teach that being naked in front of others is not appropriate, that’s healthy, too, as it’s something he’ll learn later in the preschool years.